PRiME-project/PRiMEStereoMatch/README.md

 	* [optional] OpenCL Library (-lOpenCL)

 ### Compilation
-* Download project folder and transfer to platform
+* Download project folder to your platform.
-* Enter the base directory using `cd DE_APP`
+* Enter the base directory using `cd DE_APP`.
 * Natively compile the project using `make -j8`.
-Adjust -j8 to suit the number of simultaneous threads supported on your platform.
+	* Adjust -j8 to suit the number of simultaneous threads supported on your platform.

 ### Deployment
 * Run the application using `./bin/Release/DE_APP <program arguments>`